Breakfast at Wawona Hotel (formerly Big Trees Lodge)

 With the sun streaming through large windows, this charming restaurant set in a Victorian-era hotel has a great breakfast menu to fuel you for the day.

-Hike down from Glacier Point on Four-Mile Trail
+Hike to Glacier Point on Four-Mile Trail

 Valley Visitor Center and Ansel Adams Gallery